 Microorganisms growing on solid agar plates are generally counted using colony-forming units (CFU).
 CFUs represent an estimate of viable cells, such as bacteria or fungi, that can reproduce under controlled conditions.
 Colony counters assist in obtaining these vital CFU counts with a high degree of reliability and precision.

-Colony Counters Uses in Microbiology
+Colony Counters in Microbiology

 Colony counters let researchers study the growth pattern and the ability to form colonies of microbes.
 This allows researchers to estimate the number of cells in the sample, providing valuable information for various applications: